jfilatow/AI-Playbook/pages/responsible-practices/security.md

 - Validate input handling and output encoding in AI-generated code
 - Test for injection vulnerabilities (SQL, NoSQL, OS command, LDAP injection)
 - Verify proper error handling that doesn't expose sensitive information
+- Use custom instructions or rules to ensure the code is secure and follows security best practices

 **Don't:**
 - Assume AI-generated code is free of vulnerabilities or follows security best practices
 - Trust that AI-generated code implements security-critical functionality correctly without thorough review
 - Deploy AI-generated authentication or encryption code without expert validation
+- Deploy AI-generated code without understanding the security implications
+- Rely on Custom rules and instructions alone to ensure the code is secure and follows security best practices

 ### Current OWASP Top 10 Security Risks (2021)